Grasshoppers Hotel in Glasgow prides themselves on their excellent hospitality.

 If you’re arriving from the airport, you’ll need to take the Glasgow Airport Express bus right outside the terminal into town.
 The bus fare might seem a little bit expensive (£8), but it’s quick, easy, and likely to be cheaper than a taxi.
 Get off the bus at the first stop and walk just a couple of minutes to the hotel.
 Grasshoppers Hotel is right beside Glasgow Central Station.
 If you’re arriving by train, this makes the journey even easier.
 Simply walk out from the station and you’re right at the hotel!

 The prime location of Glasshoppers Hotel makes it one of the top hotels in Glasgow, if not the best place to stay in Glasgow.
 You can walk everywhere in the city from here as you’re in the middle of it all.
 In terms of local attractions, you can easily wander over to The Glasshouse for spectacular views of the city.
+Check out how to spend one amazing day in Glasgow (our travel itinerary!).
 Check out the vibrant street art around every corner.
 It’s only a short walk to the Glasgow Cathedral and Necropolis.
 There are a seemingly infinite amount of restaurants and cafes in Glasgow’s City Center, too.
 It’s the best area to stay in Glasgow.

 When you’re researching where to stay in Glasgow, it’s often all about location, location, location.
 I can’t imagine the location being better anywhere else.
 We even walked to the west end of town (Glasgow University and Ashton Lane).
 When it started to rain and we didn’t feel like walking, we easily hopped on the subway and took it back into the center of town.